smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/production/INSTALL.md

 This assumes that your database team will not run the *rif40_database_install.bat* script as an Administrator, so they will have to run:
 *rif40_production_creation.sql* as a database administrator or run the commands manually in it, and then do the same for *rif40_production_user.sql* to create a user, also as an administrator.
 The RIF must have a *rif40* schema account; although the password can be set to gibberish.
-There are no restrictions as to the database name (other than it being valid)
+There are no restrictions as to the database name (other than it being valid).

+All commands are assumed to be run by an administrator.

 ## 4.1 Creating The Database